bastings/bastings.github.io/index.md

 Hi, welcome to my website!
 My name is Jasmijn (she/her), and I'm a Research Scientist at Google.
 Currently I'm interested in the following topics, especially in the context of Natural Language Processing:

-- Explainable AI
+- Interpretability / Explainability / Explainable AI (XAI)
-- Interpretability
+- Efficiency
 - Trustworthy ML
 - Machine Learning